BYUignite/ODT/README.md

   3. Run `./runOneRlz.sh` to run the case.
 It should take less than two minutes on an average system.
   4. Navigate to `post/channelFlow`.
   5. Run `python3 stats.py [caseName]`.
 With the default case name, this becomes `python3 stats.py channel`.
 This will generate two plots in `../data/[caseName]/post`.
 Navigate there to view them.
   6. In `../data/[caseName]/post`, there should be two newly-generated PDFs.
-These two plots compare the mean and RMS velocity profiles of the channel flow case just run with SEC to previous DNS data of the same case.
+These two plots compare the mean and RMS velocity profiles of the channel flow case just run with ODT to previous DNS data of the same case.
 ### Reacting jet
   1. As before, build the code using either Cmake or GNU make.
 In `user_config`, change the `CHEMISTRY` parameter to `SIMPLEDLR`.
 If the code was previously built with this parameter, it does not need to be rebuilt.
   2. Navigate to the `run` directory.